 I’d wake up with a million things on my to-do list: Pay the car insurance and write the rent check.
-Remind my child to put his homework folder in his backpack.
+Remind my son to put his homework folder in his backpack.
 Sign up for a parent-teacher conference time slot.
 Carve out time to find recipes and write a shopping list.
 Buy gifts.
 Paper towels.
-Oh, and I was low on salt.
-No wonder parents struggle with how to stay organized.
+Oh, and we were low on salt.

-Everything can feel like a game of catching up and I’ve got too many things going on.
-And I have big picture tasks like saving for an emergency fund and potty training the twins.
+Everything can feel like a game of catching up with too many things going on.
+This doesn’t even count big picture tasks like saving for an emergency fund and potty training the twins.

 The other day, I brought the wrong lunch and packed my son’s pizza instead.
 I forgot my phone, and I couldn’t find my shoes.
 We all have those days when we feel frazzled and disorganized.